Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help.

 The bottom line: You don’t have to give up your favorite foods to cut your added sugars by a lot.
 You’ll go a long way just by reading labels and making a few smart grocery store swaps.

-*FOR BLOOD SUGAR LEVELS SOURCE: UC San Diego School of Medicine.
+*FOR BLOOD SUGAR LEVELS SOURCE: University of San Diego School of Medicine.
 Understanding natural versus added sugars.
 February 26, 2021.
-Accessed July 5, 2023.
+Accessed July 28, 2025.

-You may be eligible for an Institutional Special Needs Plan if you’ve lived (or plan to live) in a participating facility for 90+ days or you have Medicare Part A (hospital insurance) and Part B (medical insurance).
+You may be eligible for an Institutional Special Needs Plan if you’ve lived (or plan to live) in a qualifying facility for 90+ days and you have Medicare Part A (hospital insurance) and Part B (medical insurance).

+Aetna Medicare is a HMO, PPO plan with a Medicare contract.
+Our DSNPs also have contracts with State Medicaid programs.
+Enrollment in our plans depends on contract renewal.
 This material is for informational purposes only and is not medical advice.
 Health information programs provide general health information and are not a substitute for diagnosis or treatment by a physician or other health care professional.
 Contact a health care professional with any questions or concerns about specific health care needs.
 Providers are independent contractors and are not agents of Aetna.
 Provider participation may change without notice.
 Aetna is not a provider of health care services and, therefore, cannot guarantee any results or outcomes.
 The availability of any particular provider cannot be guaranteed and is subject to change.
 Information is believed to be accurate as of the production date; however, it is subject to change.
 For more information about Aetna plans, refer to our website.
+To send a complaint to Aetna, call the Plan or the number on your member ID card.
+To send a complaint to Medicare, call 1-800-MEDICARE (TTY users should call 1-877-486-2048), 24 hours a day/7 days a week.
+If your complaint involves a broker or agent, be sure to include the name of the person when filing your grievance.

 ©2025 Aetna Inc.